List of Dandadan characters: Payase

 Payase (パヤセ) collects cursed objects; he works with Kashimoto, and both are acquaintances of Seiko.
 Payase can manipulate shadows and all their properties.

 Kashimoto

 Kashimoto (樫本) is Payase's partner, who is familiar with pygmies and offers intel to Seiko on Momo's case.
 He can utilize the power of Aphoom-Zhah, the Cold Flame, one of Great Old Ones of the Cthulhu Mythos of H. P. Lovecraft.

+Yatagarasu

+Yatagarasu (ヤタガラス) is a highly eccentric barber who wears his hair in a wildly teased pompadour.
+He is sent to protect the kids and shelters Kinta and Vamola first, then joins Okarun and Aira in fighting the Dragon Knights.

 Aliens

 Peeny-Weeny / Mr. Mantis Shrimp

 Peeny-Weeny (ぺニーチンコス, Penīchinkosu), also called Mr. Mantis Shrimp (シャコさん, Shako-san), is an alien resembling a mantis shrimp with a turtle shell, inspired by the Dover Demon.
 His species communicates in distorted sounds and wields immense durability, rapid punches, and shapeshifting abilities, often serving as mercenaries.
 Peeny-Weeny, however, is unusually weak among them, taking odd jobs to afford blood transfusions for his ailing son, Chiquitita.
 After being defeated by Momo, Okarun, and Aira, he receives a cow from Seiko, whose milk sustains Chiquitita.
 In gratitude, he splits his time between caring for his son and assisting the Family, relocating to a nearby farm where Earth's gravity aids in milking.